Justin Turner Player Props: Red Sox vs. Phillies

 Justin Turner At The Plate

-- Turner has seven doubles, two home runs and 15 walks while hitting .275.
+- Turner is hitting .267 with seven doubles, two home runs and 16 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.